As avid outdoor enthusiasts, we love exploring the awe-inspiring natural wonders we see when visiting Zion National Park.

-However, if you want get away from the crowds in the park, Kolob Canyons and Kolob Terrace have some fantastic hiking trails to explore.
+However, if you want get away from the crowds in the park check out these Zion hikes without the shuttle!
+Kolob Canyons and Kolob Terrace have some fantastic hiking trails to explore.
 Wilderness permits are required for some trails in these more remote areas so do your research.

 With 90 miles of trails, 3 designated camping ares, and an assortment of backpacking sites to choose from, Zion National Park is the perfect destination for anyone interested in backpacking.

-However, prior planning is an essential part of any successful backpacking trip.
+However, prior planning is an essential part of any successful backpacking trip at Zion National Park.
 That’s why you should first consider the ability level of your group, as well as how much time you have to complete the hike, before you depart into the wilderness.

 If you do plan an overnight backpacking trip, you must procure a permit to do so.
 Permits can be obtained up to three months in advance, or at either of the park’s visitor centers the day before you depart.
 Please be aware that wilderness permits for some areas are booked up almost as soon as reservation become available, which is on the 5th of every month, so plan accordingly.